 Growing up, I'm sure many of us have consumed one too many sugary sweets during our childhoods.
 We gouge down, smacking our lips, lapping up the remaining sticky stains that pepper our face, slurping the sweet syrup that coats our fingertips, savoring every last drop like sweet-tooth bandits.
-But after awhile, that sugary delight leads to an unwelcome stomach ache, where we're left bloated and forced to endure the rightfully earned scorn of our parents:
+But after a while, that sugary delight leads to an unwelcome stomach ache, where we're left bloated and forced to endure the rightfully earned scorn of our parents:

 "I told you not to eat all those sweets at once!"

-Sweets are good, but overindulging on them tend to lead to this inevitable end result.
+Sweets are good, but overindulging in them tend to lead to this inevitable end result.
 And as you've undoubtedly figured out what's being alluded to by now, Sweetness and Lightning suffers a similar fate.
 A show that barrages you with all the cuteness that the namesake would imply—and on that end, it certainly delivers—but doesn't offer enough levity to let any of it settle in.
 It's all dessert without dinner, every child's wildest dream in theory, but in practice, a very tiresome endeavor that turns sweet-tooths rotten and palates too soaked to ask for more.
-Sweetness and Lightning shares in our delight for all things sweet, but unlike the reprimanding we received as kids growing up, when this show overindulges, there aren't any parents around to scold it.
+Sweetness and Lightning shares in our delight for all things sugar-laced, but unlike the reprimanding we received as kids growing up, when this show overindulges, there aren't any parents around to scold it.
 And for an anime that centers around parenting, this becomes an issue that even the smile of a bubbly little girl couldn't dissuade you from taking notice of.

 But there's also something else that the show's setup alluded to.
 Something that isn't as important as the themes it skipped over but still a desirable promise nonetheless.
 And that promise was a cute mascot.
 And boy, did this anime ever deliver!
 Tsumugi is, with little dispute, one of the most adorable kid characters to have been conceived in the 2010s since the likes of Naru from Barakamon.
 She's cuteness that transcends regulatory standards.
 Cuteness that bursts past the stratosphere.
 Cuteness that almost hurts.
 Tsumugi is cuteness incarnate.
 And dear I say it, the sole reason for this show's existence.
 Without Tsumugi, there wouldn't be a Sweetness and Lightning worth discussing.
 Which, quite frankly, became a double-edged sword if you were watching the show for any other reason beyond its flagship character.
 Because when it comes to everything else that this anime attempted to offer, the act of slouching in disinterest became far too common of a practice.